SANDAG/QA/2022/Estimates_QC_Automation/README.md

-# Estimates Automation
+# Estimates QC Automation

 ## Project Overview

-Estimates Automation is a project which automates the following:
+Estimates QC Automation is a project which automates the following:

 1. The creation of wide Estimates tables for whatever vintage/geography/table you want.
 2. The creation of Diff files for whatever vintage/geography/table you want.